 Flow in SportsA psychological edge for athletes

 Have you ever seen or heard of a history making sporting moment?
 Chances are the successful athlete was in a state of complete flow at the time of it happening.
-Although physical training plays a significant role in the performance of every athlete, mental preparation and the ability to focus attention while performing can enhance both performance potential and personal satisfaction.
+Although physical training plays a significant role in the performance of every athlete, mental preparation, sports psychology and the ability to focus attention while performing can enhance both performance potential and personal satisfaction.

 Learn the skills that make good athletes great.
 Get in touch via my contact page.